• Skip to main content

 “Rich provided an outstanding program on strategic thinking and planning.
 The presentation was interactive…”

-“Your program was the most memorable, most educational, and most dynamic of all.
-You took the complex topic of strategy and condensed it into an easy-to-understand and entertaining event…”
+“Your program was the most memorable, educational, and dynamic of all.
+You took the complex topic of strategy and condensed it into an easy-to-understand and entertaining event.”

 “Your keynote speech ‘Be Strategic or Be Gone’ was entertaining,